 FOCUSED ON THE WAY PEOPLE WORK

 As we’ve discussed agile performance management, it’s easy to think of the need for employees to be agile in their daily work, however, this applies to team formation too.
 Traditional org structures have trouble accounting for the true nature of how businesses work, especially in today’s age.
 For example, it’s common for a cross-functional team to “spin-up” inside an organization around a particular project.
 When the project is complete, the team “winds-down” until the next project begins.

 These teams are hidden by tradition HR/performance management systems that build around an org-chart.
 Today’s tools/technologies need to be able to allow teams to be created easily.

 Employees should be able to say “thanks” and leave kudos at any point.
 This can be something manual like a recognition board cork-board, or it could be a web-based platform like Friday Feedback.
-We recommend using technology to make sending recognition easy (and measurable).
+We recommend using technology to make sending peer-to-peer recognition easy (and measurable).
 Also, you can tie rewards like gift cards or spot-bonuses to it.

 Are you sold on the idea of agile performance management, but unsure how to start the process?
 We’ve managed this process for numerous organizations (both large and small), and we have a few thoughts:

 RUN A PILOT

 Many organizations jump right into trying to implement APM inside their organization.
 While we encourage and appreciate the willingness, we strongly recommend running an internal pilot first with a team or department to iron out the kinks first.
 This is a big step forward for your organization, so it’s important to get it right.

 By running a pilot, you can de-risk the process over the long haul by discovering and fixing issues that may pop up.
 In addition, if the pilot goes well, you now have meaningful (and real) data points to evaluate.
 Most importantly, you have internal advocates for the value of this new process.